ifm/documentation/FAQ/FAQ.md

 **Q: I am unable able to receive the data from camera head after connecting to a different VPU**

-A: Once a camera head is connected to the VPU with firmware Version>=0.16.23 then it will no longer work on the other VPU with lower firmware version.
-The backward compatibility is nether supported nor recommended.
+A: Once a camera head is connected to the VPU with firmware version>=0.16.23, it will not work on the other VPU with a lower firmware version.
+Backward compatibility is neither supported nor recommended.

 **Q: Should I expect a delay in the reception of data after re-configuring the device?**